vmsmith/vmsmith.github.io/content/decisions/251205-supabase-architecture.md

 title: 'Supabase Architecture'
 ---

+### Title
-### Single Supabase Project with Future Separation Path
+Single Supabase Project with Future Separation Path

+### Status
+Accepted

+### Context
+It seems that the minimum Supabase account is $25.00 (USD) a month, but each additional project is an additional $10.00.
+With these three projects, that would be $45.00 a month, which right now is a bit more than I'd like to spend.

+### Decision
 For the initial development of personal Moneypenny, CTL Moneypenny, and Cletho, we will use a single Supabase project to simplify operations and control costs.
 To preserve future flexibility, each application will be architected as a self-contained module within that shared project.

 This design includes: